BhavaniAM/SRVP/README.md

 Official implementation of the paper *Stochastic Latent Residual Video Prediction* (Jean-Yves Franceschi,* Edouard Delasalles,* Mickael Chen, Sylvain Lamprier, Patrick Gallinari), accepted and presented at ICML 2020.

+This repository is forked from the original implementation present on GitHub.
+I have implemented changes to visualize results.
+I have fixed bugs in the code and also the version compatibility issues.

 ## [Article](http://proceedings.mlr.press/v119/franceschi20a.html)